“A relaxed yet top-quality beachside resort, that wows families and couples alike, whether you're active types or pure sun worshippers”

 - A long, beautiful beach with calm clear waters and tiki-shaded loungers - there are lots more loungers than guests

-- The awesome Kids Clubs: paddle-boarding and water-skiing for older children, cooking and collage for toddlers, and supervised family films shown daily at 8pm
+- The awesome Kids Clubs: paddle-boarding and water-skiing for older children, cooking and collage for toddlers, and film nights for all at the open air theatre

 - Larger than most i-escape hotels, with over 150 rooms - though they're nicely set in blocks amongst olive and pine trees